- Awards + Funding

 I have to come up to campus.
 What is the cost for parking?

-I'm not coming to Canada for fall 2020.
+I'm not coming to Canada for spring 2021.
 How do I opt-out of firstname.lastname@example.org?

-If you are outside of Canada and will not be coming to Canada for the fall 2020 term, you can opt-out now by completing a declaration and submitting it before September 30, 2020.
+If you are outside of Canada and will not be coming to Canada for the spring 2021 term, you can opt-out now by completing a declaration and submitting it before January 30, 2021.
 Learn more ➝

-I'm not coming to Canada for fall 2020.
+I'm not coming to Canada for fall 2020 or spring 2021.
 What are my options for the GSS Benefit Plan?

 You may be eligible to opt out of the GSS extended health plan.
 Please check the studentcare website if you qualify.

-I am an international student who will be arriving in Canada and I’ve been asked to self-isolate.
+I am a graduate student (Canadian/International) who will be arriving in Canada and I’ve been required to take a COVID-19 test prior to boarding my flight and have also been asked to self-isolate.
 What does this mean?

 I am an international graduate student and have questions regarding my immigration status (e.g, effect of taking distance learning courses online on my post-graduation work permit and/or can I start my program online from my home country).
 Who should I contact?